 The other thing that deer love about my property, is that it’s not a hotbed of human activity.
 I walk it some, and they know I’m generally not interested in them.
 I don’t let others hunt my land or run dogs, and I don’t have a quad trail running back and forth either, so it’s generally nice and quiet.
 Deer love a nice quiet tucked away spot.

 So the problem is, since deer are literally everywhere on my property, I have a hard time figuring where exactly they are going to be.
-Not that it’s not possible, but rather that I’m still learning the habits of this query.
+Not that it’s not possible, but rather that I’m still learning the habits of this quarry.
 I’ve shot a couple deer off the farm, so I know it is possible.
 However, it seems more often than not, I think they are going to be in one area, but alas, it seems they tend to be in another.

 Last year was one of those years.
 With modern gun deer season in my area lasting 2 weeks, plus the fore and aft weekends, it’s really not that long.
 No matter how much I plan for it, add in other things like work, life, and farm chores, and deer hunting isn’t the only activity I can focus on for that 2 weeks.
 So, like many other hunters, I end up hunting a lesser number of days than I want.